johnfire/reprepro-bundle-tools/docs/ConfigurationReference.md

 used as "supplier-suites" for our distribution *mybionic*.

 We use *Oid*s to share common properties between different suites and to write shorter config files.
-This is in particular done for describing the very dynamic bundle suites and their common properties.
+This is done particularly for describing the very dynamic bundle suites and their common properties.

 Let's look at the details of writing apt-repos config files for the different types